josephmisiti/awesome-machine-learning/README.md

 * [ScalaNLP](http://www.scalanlp.org/) - ScalaNLP is a suite of machine learning and numerical computing libraries.
 * [Breeze](https://github.com/scalanlp/breeze) - Breeze is a numerical processing library for Scala.
 * [Chalk](https://github.com/scalanlp/chalk) - Chalk is a natural language processing library. **[Deprecated]**
-* [FACTORIE](https://github.com/factorie/factorie) - FACTORIE is a toolkit for deployable probabilistic modeling, implemented as a software library in Scala.
+* [FACTORIE](https://github.com/factorie/factorie) - FACTORIE is a toolkit for deployable probabilistic modelling, implemented as a software library in Scala.
 It provides its users with a succinct language for creating relational factor graphs, estimating parameters and performing inference.
 * [Montague](https://github.com/Workday/upshot-montague) - Montague is a semantic parsing library for Scala with an easy-to-use DSL.
 * [Spark NLP](https://github.com/JohnSnowLabs/spark-nlp) - Natural language processing library built on top of Apache Spark ML to provide simple, performant, and accurate NLP annotations for machine learning pipelines, that scale easily in a distributed environment.